OfferZen-Community/ultimate-software-developer-hiring-guide/docs/onboarding-software-developers/onboarding-software-developers.md

 ### Inclusion

-* Are they able to receive and process feedback while seeing the benefits of it? (or do they get defensive?)
+* Are they able to receive and process feedback while seeing the benefits of it?
 * Is the team equipped to give good feedback?
 * Are they able to articulate and share with you their feelings about their new role?
 * Are they feeling positive about the team?